TheRealAnonymous008/quartz/content/details/computer science/machine learning/reinforcement learning/Markov Processes in Machine Learning.md

 * A **Markov Reward Process** is a Markov decision process without actions.
 # Markov Decision Process Control
 * In an MDP, the existence of a discounted value function implies the existence of a deterministic optimal policy.
 The policy need not be unique.
-In addition to the polices defined [[The Setting for Reinforcement Learning#What are the Tasks and Goals in Reinforcement Learning?|here]], the following properties are observed:
+In addition to the polices defined [[A Unified View on Reinforcement Learning Approaches|here]], the following properties are observed:
 	* The policy is deterministic.
 	* The policy is stationary (i.e., it does not depend on the time step.
 It is always applicable)
 * In an MDP, the actions that appear the best (with respect to an optimal policy) after searching for one step are indeed the best.